jdeluyck/kcoreorg-website/_posts/2005/2005-01-18-our-site-in-the-middle-of-the-web.md

 ---
 Diana (my lovely girlfriend) and I decided to put up a shared website, under the nick we use on IRC when we're together.

-The site can be found under <a href="http://www.sadevil.org/" target="_blank">http://www.sadevil.org/</a> :P Our digital get-together!
+The site can be found under [http://www.sadevil.org/](http://www.sadevil.org/) :P Our digital get-together!